Merchant Account Reserve

 Rolling Reserves

-When people talk about a merchant reserve, they’re usually referring to what’s called a “rolling reserve.”
-With a rolling reserve merchant account, a percentage of each credit card deposit is held in reserve for a predetermined time, then released.
+When people talk about a merchant reserve, they usually refer to a “rolling reserve.”
+With a rolling reserve merchant account, a percentage of each credit card deposit is held in reserve for a predetermined time and then released.
 The amount held back is usually 5-15% of the account balance.

 For clarity’s sake, let’s use 10% as the amount held back, with a 6-month hold.
-Each month, 1/10 of your sales will be deposited into your reserve.
-When you reach the 6-month mark, however, your reserve funds will start being released, based on how much was added 6 months prior.
+Each month, one-tenth of your sales will be deposited into your reserve.
+When you reach the 6-month mark, however, your reserve funds will start being released based on how much was added 6 months prior.

 The amount held in a rolling reserve remains constant.
 So, as funds get released (usually on a six-month schedule), new funds get added.
 The amount in the reserve “rolls” forward every month.
 There is no cap on how much your acquirer holds in reserve; it is a straight percentage of sales.
 However, the acquirer cannot hold funds for longer than the hold period.